Back to Articles

 If you want to survive high school or college this year, you need an AI assistant.
 The workload isn't getting lighter, and the material is getting more complex.

 For pure math, Photomath is still decent.
 For deep research, Perplexity is great.
+You can also check out our full comparison of homework solver apps for a broader look at the market.

 But if you want a specifically designed "homework engine" that balances math, science, and history in one interface, I’d grab ThinkAssist.
 It’s basically a 24/7 tutor that lives in your pocket, and for the price of a coffee, it saves hours of frustration.